 Another creator of the modern-day chewing gum is Thomas Adams.
 He started by making various things out of chicle, like boots, toys, and masks and then soon added flavor and made it into a gum!
 This is the closest thing to our current chewing gum, way to go Adams!
 The first flavors were Sour Orange and then soon followed Black Liquorish.
 He then opened a company named “Adams New York Chewing Gum” that produced “Chiclets”.
 The only issue he ran into was keeping the flavor!

 Chewing gum is recognized as a protector for your teeth!
-A couple quick pros are for one chewing it increases the flow of saliva.
+A couple of quick pros are for one chewing it increases the flow of saliva.
 Which ends up washing out some of the plague and decay.
-Resulting in less cavities!
+Resulting in fewer cavities!
 One of the ingredients as a sugar substitute is Xylitol.
-This acts as an enemy against tooth bacteria, losing the ability to hold onto the tooth, this stomps the cavity causing process.
-With the positives comes negatives.
-Chewing gum can be linked to headaches and have artificial sugars which aren’t so great for your teeth.
+This acts as an enemy against tooth bacteria, losing the ability to hold onto the tooth, this stomps the cavity-causing process.
+With the positives come negatives.
+Chewing gum can be linked to headaches and have artificial sugars that aren’t so great for your teeth.
 Constantly chewing gum can also cause damage to your teeth.
-Be wary how often you chew it and what kinds you chew.
-If you have mercury fillings, you should try to stay away from gum.
-It releases the neuro toxin which conclusively goes down into your blood stream.
+Be wary of how often you chew it and what kinds you chew.
+If you have mercury fillings, you should try to stay away from the gum.
+It releases the neurotoxin which conclusively goes down into your bloodstream.